usakocher/rockpaperscissors/README.md

 ## Strategy
 #### Random Opponent
-The random opponent generates a random number from zero to three and applies that number as the index position of a list of choices.
+The random opponent generates a random number from zero to two and applies that number as the index position of a list of choices.
 No other strategy is employed

 #### Stategic Opponent